MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/duration.md

 ### Projection and members of Duration

-If you are using a Microsoft .NET language (C# or Microsoft Visual Basic), or Visual C++ component extensions (C++/CX), then `Duration` has non-data members available, and its data members are exposed as read-write properties, not fields. `Duration` exposes several operators, including comparison operators.
+If you are using C#, then `Duration` has non-data members available, and its data members are exposed as read-write properties, not fields. `Duration` exposes several operators, including comparison operators.
 See [Duration](/dotnet/api/windows.ui.xaml.duration) in the .NET API Browser.

 For Microsoft .NET, Duration exposes [TimeSpan.Parse](/dotnet/api/system.timespan.parse) for its [TimeSpan](/dotnet/api/windows.ui.xaml.duration.timespan) property, [Implicit](/dotnet/api/windows.ui.xaml.duration.op_implicit) and [UnaryPlus](/dotnet/api/windows.ui.xaml.duration.op_unaryplus) operators, and [Add](/dotnet/api/windows.ui.xaml.duration.add) and [Subtract](/dotnet/api/windows.ui.xaml.duration.subtract) methods.
 These aren't available from the structure in Visual C++ component extensions (C++/CX) but you can use equivalent [DurationHelper](durationhelper.md) methods for some of these.